 Fodor's Expert Review Bear River Migratory Bird Refuge

-Established in 1928 to conserve the Bear River habitat for migratory waterfowl and wildlife, this refuge, 13 miles west of Brigham City, is managed by the U.S. Fish and Wildlife Service.
-You'll get a chance to observe birds and wildlife along a 4-mile driving route, with ducks, geese, pelicans, herons, swans, shore birds, and more arriving in various seasons.
-The Wildlife Education Center contains interactive displays, an exhibit hall, a theater, observation decks, and teaching labs, with guided tours on Friday and Saturday during the summer.
+Established in 1928 to conserve the Bear River habitat for migratory waterfowl and wildlife, this 80,000-acre U.S. Fish and Wildlife Service refuge is just west of Brigham City.
+You can observe wildlife along a 12-mile driving route and 1½ miles of walking trails, with ducks, geese, pelicans, herons, swans, shore birds, and more than 200 other kinds of birds arriving in various seasons.
+The Wildlife Education Center contains interactive displays and observation decks.